Nyirabazungu/Account-of-bank/README.md

-# Description

-1. This project is about the way bank account work on line.
+#ACCOUNT OF BANK
+## BY valentine
+###Description
-2. It shows the initial account ,deposite and withdraw money.
+it will enable the accept the users to creat bank account online and  initial account ,deposite and withdraw money.

 ## Technologies used.

-HTML.
+* HTML.
-CSS.
+* CSS.
-Javascript.
+* Javascript.
+* jQuery
+* Bootstrap

 ## setup used

 -visual studio code
--google chrome
 -terminal

 ##contributors